Obituary: Donald Scott

 Donald Scott’s successor at George Watson’s, Roy Mack, said: “Donald was a lovely man.
 He was one of Scotland’s foremost schoolmasters, who set high standards and for whom values, and respect mattered.
 He was held in great esteem by staff and pupils.”

 Scottish Rugby extends its sincere condolences to Donald Scott’s family and many friends.
-We will post details of his funeral service on our website when arrangements are advised.
+Donald’s funeral will take place at Mortonhall Crematorium on Tuesday 23 July at 2pm.